 The future William II, third son of William the Conqueror and Matilda of Flanders, was born in Normandy in around 1056 and was educated by the saintly Lanfranc.
-Little is known of William's childhood, although Orderic Vitalis relates an incident when the young William and his brother Henry, bored with playing dice, decided to create mischief instead, and poured stinking water on their elder brother, Robert Curthose, from an upper gallery to the great delight of them both.
-A scuffle ensued with the fiery tempered Robert, which their father was forced to break up.William II
+Little is known of William's childhood, although Orderic Vitalis relates an incident when the young William and his brother Henry, bored with playing dice, decided to create mischief instead and poured stinking water on their elder brother, Robert Curthose, from an upper gallery to the great delight of them both.
+A scuffle ensued with the fiery-tempered Robert, which their father was forced to break up.William II

 On his accession to the throne, William II was originally content to be advised by the saintly Anselm.
 Initially enjoying the favour of the English people, his first act as king was to distribute part of the royal treasure to the monasteries, churches and the poor for the benefit of his father's soul.
 Rebellion broke out in favour of his elder brother, Robert, now Duke of Normandy, supported by his powerful uncles, Odo, Bishop of Bayeux and Robert of Mortain.
 The King received strong support from his English subjects and retook the rebel strongholds of Pevensey, Rochester and Tonbridge.

 Rufus invaded Normandy in 1091, taking large areas of the Dukedom from Robert.
-Peace was eventually made between the warring sons of the Conqueror and together they embarked on a campaign to win back Maine and Cotentin from their youngest brother, Henry, After a siege which lasted fifteen days, Henry was forced to capitulate and surrender the Cotentin.
+Peace was eventually made between the warring sons of the Conqueror and together they embarked on a campaign to win back Maine and Cotentin from their youngest brother, Henry, After a siege that lasted fifteen days, Henry was forced to capitulate and surrender the Cotentin.

 Rufus began to display uncontrolled tyranny along with his chief justiciar, the despised Ranulf Flambard.
-Further rebellion against his rule broke out in 1095, lead by Robert de Mowbray, Earl of Northuberland, which was put down with severity.
+Further rebellion against his rule broke out in 1095, lead by Robert de Mowbray, Earl of Northumberland, which was put down with severity.
 William forced Malcolm Canmore, King of Scots to accept his overlordship.
-Malcolm lead an uprising against him in 1093, but was treacherously killed at Alnwick.Anselm of Bec
+Malcolm led an uprising against him in 1093, but was treacherously killed at Alnwick.Anselm of Bec

 Unusual for his time, William II was not a devout son of the church but a sceptic in the matter of religion who held the church in no reverence.